johnstevenson/wprs-api/docs/pilots.md

 A YYYY-MM-DD formatted date string, or null to use the current ranking period.

 ### _regionId_
-One of the following System constants, or the default `System::REGION_WORLD`:
+One of the following constants, or null for the default `System::REGION_WORLD`:

 ```php
     System::REGION_WORLD